-In addition, the Company has recently completed its acquisition of two existing memorial parks with an aggregate land area of 8.2 hectares and located in the provinces of Pampanga and Nueva Vizcaya.
+In addition, the Company has recently entered into agreements for the acquisition of two existing memorial parks with an aggregate land area of 8.2 hectares and located in the provinces of Pampanga and Nueva Vizcaya.
 These two memorial parks have been subdivided into approximately 24,400 memorial lots and, as of the date of this Prospectus, are being re-developed by the Company to conform to its quality standards.
-The Company expects to commence marketing and sales of these projects within 2016.
+The Company expects to complete the acquisition and the re-development of these projects, as well as to commence marketing and sales thereof, within 2016.